Skip to main content

 “It was big fun, mostly because I never thought I would write a horror film,” says Kripke.
 “And even this was written mainly just for me.
 I even named every character who dies in the thing after a studio executive.”

 His friends read it and loved it.
-Then it got in the hands of Michigan native Sam Raimi, best known for both his Evil Dead films and his Spider-Man trilogy.
+Then it got in the hands of Michigan native Sam Raimi, best known for the Evil Dead franchise and his Spider-Man trilogy.
 Raimi liked it and passed it to his friend and former University of Michigan roommate, producer Rob Tapert.
-Tapert liked it and, all of sudden says Kripke, it was in production.
+Tapert liked it and, all of a sudden says Kripke, it was in production.
 The film, 2005’s Boogeyman, was a hit.

-About this same time, folks at Warner Brothers – impressed with both Kripke’s talent and that he “went down with the ship” with respect to Tarzan – asked him what other projects he might like to do.
+About this same time, folks at Warner Brothers – impressed with both Kripke’s talent and that he “went down with the ship” concerning Tarzan – asked him what other projects he might like to do.

-“There’s been a lot of confrontation between the brothers this season.
-And that will come to blows in the finale,” says Kripke.
+“There’s been a lot of confrontation between the brothers over the seasons.
+And that will come to blows in the finale (of season four),” says Kripke.
 “Family is everything for these guys, but here they’re burning bridges while they’re trying to avert the Apocalypse.
 Will they be able to find common ground and avert the end of the world?”

 Kripke won’t say.
 Nor will he talk about season five – possibly Supernatural’s final season, though we’ll see.
 He’s apologetic about that – and about not sharing any spoilers – but like any great storyteller, he doesn’t want to ruin the surprise.

-Those that haven’t watched the show can catch episodes online via the show’s official site or buy ‘em on DVD.
+Those that haven’t watched the show can stream episodes on Netflix and other streamers.

 You’ll like it if you dig Raimi’s work, a stated influence on the show.
 In fact, Kripke says the show originally tried to cast Bruce Campbell, Ash in the Evil Dead films, as Sam and Dean’s father, but the timing just didn’t work out.